-The sage's island is under a blue sky, but much of it is covered in a heavy mist, making it hard to navigate and impossible to see very far.
+The sage's island is draped in a heavy mist, making it impossible to see very far.
 It is a jungle island, surrounded by a rocky beach.

-In order to navigate the island, the PCs will need make several skill checks, some of them more than once.
-Use any of the following or similar checks, but after about four checks (success or failure) they will find the sage's grove.
+In order to navigate the island, the PCs must make several skill checks.
+Use any of the following or similar checks at a DC 12.
+After about four checks they will find the sage's grove.

 Scene 4: the sage's grove

 The grove of the sage lies in the center of the island, where all the mist is strangely absent.
-The grove is a large clearing where a 30 ft. diameter shallow bubbling pool of water glows in the sunlight.
-Seemingly growing out of the pool are great arches of white coral that wind their way around the clearing in thin, graceful lines.
-Supported in the center of the arches is a low coral pillar, atop which sits a brown-robed person, facing away from the PCs.
-Atop one of the arches behind the pillar floats a large bubble of dark water.
+There is a large clearing where a 30 ft. diameter shallow bubbling pool of water glows in the sunlight.
+Touching the water causes 1d8 fire damage.
+Growing out of the pool are graceful arches of white coral that wind their way around the clearing.
+Supported in the center is a low pillar, atop which sits a person cloaked and hooded.
+Behind the person floats a large bubble of dark water.

-When the PCs reveal themselves, the person atop the pillar is at first totally silent, but soon laughs evilly at their requests.
-They stand, and declare, "soon all the towns of the East will drown, for see what forces I now possess!".
+The person atop the pillar is at first totally silent, but soon laughs horribly.
+They stand and declare, "soon all the towns of the east will drown!".

-When the djinn draws power for its magic, the PCs will also notice a moan of pain coming from the water bubble in the back (this is where the real sage is trapped).
+When the djinni draws power for its magic, the PCs will also notice a moan of pain coming from the water bubble in the back (this is where the real sage is trapped).

 STR DEX CON INT WIS CHA 18 (+4) 12 (+1) 14 (+2) 17 (+3) 10 (+0) 15 (+2)

-Energy shield: while active, the djinn is immune to all damage.
-If the water bubble where the sage is trapped takes any damage, the djinn's shield disappears.
+Energy shield: while active, the djinni is immune to all damage.
+If the water bubble where the sage is trapped takes any damage, the djinni's shield disappears.